Acceptable Items: Recyclables, Bulky Items, Universal/Mercury Waste

 Paper & Paperboard

-Office paper, newspaper, magazines, catalogs, phone books, clean paper bags, junk mail, envelopes, brochures paperboard (cereal boxes, shoe boxes), paper egg cartons, frozen food, and soda boxes
+Office paper, newspaper, magazines, catalogs, phone books, clean paper bags, junk mail, envelopes, brochures paperboard (cereal boxes, shoe boxes), paper egg cartons, and soda boxes

 Note: No plastic coated paper, tissues, napkins, paper towels, cups, plates, sandwich/food wrap, and / or soiled paper.